Earleaf Acacia is a woody legume native to tropical Australia and Papua New Guinea.

-Leaves deep green, long, sickle-shaped and densely arranged, casting a deep shade.
+Leaves are long, sickle-shaped, deep green and densely arranged, casting a deep shade.

-The flowers are bright yellow, small and held in showy finger-like clusters.
-Flowering appears to coincide with the start of the rainy season, which is spring to summer in most areas, including its native range.
+Flowers are bright yellow, small and held in showy finger-like clusters.
+Flowering appears to coincide with the start of the rainy season, which is spring to summer in most tropical areas, including its native range.

-The seedpods have an unusual, curled ear shape that has led to the tree being named 'Earleaf acacia' and 'Earpod wattle'.
+The seedpods have an unusual, curled ear shape, leading to the tree being named 'Earleaf Acacia' and 'Earpod Wattle'.
 They mature on the tree, turning brown and then split open to release their seed, which dangle from a string-like aril attached to the inside of the seedpod.

-It is cultivated for a variety of environmental services, including land rehabilitation, erosion prevention and soil improvement, on account of its nitrogen-fixing capabilities, ability to grow on a wide range of nutrient-poor soils, as well as having good tolerance to drought, flooding and salty conditions.
+Earleaf Acacia is cultivated for various environmental services, including land rehabilitation, erosion prevention and soil improvement - due to its nitrogen-fixing ability enabling it to grow on a wide range of nutrient-poor soils - and for its good tolerance to drought, flooding and salty conditions.

 The sawn timber reveals attractively figured, light-brown to dark-red heartwood, which is used above all for making fine furniture and cabinets.
-Small diameter logs and branchwood pieces are cut for firewood and for making charcoal, for which the tree is widely cultivated in agroforestry systems.
-They are also cut for poles and posts, woodcraft, including turnery and is an excellent source of pulpwood for the manufacture of paper and paper products.
+Small diameter logs and branchwood pieces are cut for firewood and charcoal, for which the tree is widely cultivated in agroforestry systems.
+They are also cut for poles and posts, woodcraft, including turnery, and are an excellent source of pulpwood to manufacture paper and paper products.

-It is widely cultivated as a street tree in Southeast Asia, for its fast growth, the shade it gives and its showy flowers and foliage.
+It is widely cultivated as a street tree in Southeast Asia for its fast growth, shade, and its showy flowers and foliage.

-Grows naturally in sub-humid to humid tropical lowland climates, generally in areas with annual lows of 17 to 25 °C, annual highs of 27 to 35 °C, annual rainfall of 700 to 2000 mm and a dry season of 3 to 8 months.
-However, it grows fast and reaches its best development as a timber tree in areas with annual rainfall of 1200 to 5000 mm.
+Grows naturally in sub-humid to humid tropical lowland climates, generally areas with annual lows of 17 to 25°C, annual highs of 27 to 35°C, annual rainfall of 700 to 2000 mm and a dry season of 3 to 8 months.
+However, it grows fastest and reaches its best development as a timber tree in areas with annual rainfall of 1200 to 5000 mm.